 No one should presume to relate to anyone else what they heard or saw outside the monastery, because that causes the greatest harm.
 If anyone does so presume, they shall be subjected to the punishment of the rule.
 So too shall anyone who presumes to leave the enclosure of the monastery, or to go anywhere, or do anything at all, however small, without the abbot’s order.

-The Meditatio House community, at the conclusion of daily prayers, follow the monastic practice of praying for absent members as we say together: ‘May the divine assistance always be with us, and with our absent brothers and sisters.’
-What we do less of, however, is remembering to ask the community to pray for us as we embark on a journey beyond the house.
-This is not something that we necessary have to do – especially if it is simply a trip down to the local shops.
+At Bonnevaux, at the conclusion of daily prayers, we follow the monastic practice of praying for absent members as we say together: ‘May the divine assistance always be with us, and with our absent brothers and sisters.’
+What we do less of, however, is remembering to ask the community to pray for us as we embark on a journey.
+This is not something that we necessarily have to do – especially if it is simply a trip down the road.
 Yet this practice is something we could do more of, being a part of The World Community for Christian Meditation – a global community that can require global travel.

 Journeying, of course, is not just physical.
 There are times during relating when a person can be absent while present.
 Attention is elsewhere.
 We are physically present, and yet can be psychologically on a journey ‘beyond’ the people we are with and the circumstance we are in.